mythril-forge/homebrew-classes/sorcerer/sorcerer-font-of-magic.md

 - you can now convert multiple spell slots at once
 - you can now generate multiple spell slots at once
 - but you can't do both at once
-- increased pool of sorcery points to 1.5 times your level
+- increased pool of sorcery points to twice your level

 -<< TODO >>-
 - reword confusing rules